 Bianca Bee is a spunky and sassy beauty blogger who has certainly made a name for herself as a girl boss and a brand.
 Bee is a vibrant blogger, author and entrepreneur, and she’s all about helping and inspiring young women as much as she can.
 To give back to her community, she launched the Bianca Bee Foundation, which provides opportunities for both young women and at-risk youth.
-Bee also created her own talk show “The Bianca Bee Show” which she hosted and also executive produced.
+Bee also created her own talk show “The Bianca Bee Show” which she hosts and also executive produces.
 She has worked with many household names in the media business and has interviewed TyDolla $ign, Vivica A. Fox and Jussie Smollett, among others.

 Rolling out recently caught up with Bee to find out what’s been going on with her lately.

 I come from Detroit.
 I moved to LA right after high school.
 I went to film school, I got my degree and within that time I worked for the Oprah Winfrey Network, E!
 News, VH1, and TMZ.
 I really wanted to dabble and [gain] variety in many different aspects of film.
 When I was in school, I created a [talk] show called “The Bianca Bee Show” and that really boosted my media following [and enabled me] to become “Bianca Bee.”
 Basically, I noticed that people really liked my brand and liked the people I was interviewing [including] all the different celebrities, so it kind of just expanded.
 I [also] created this blog called “The 20’s Chronicles” and turned it into a book.
 So, ever since then, Bianca Bee has just been growing rapidly.

 If you could describe your journey thus far in just five words, what would those words be?

 Trial, error, faith, consistency, and the last one would have to be great, overall.

 We see the glitz and the glam of your business, but tell us about a time when it wasn’t so glamorous?
 What tools did you use to help you keep going?